roytang/blog/content/page/lists/reading.md

 40. Amber Chronicles by Roger Zelazny
 41. The Belgariad by David Eddings
 42. The Mists of Avalon by Marion Zimmer Bradley
-45. The Left Hand of Darkness by Ursula K. Le Guin
 46. The Silmarillion by J.R.R.
 Tolkien
 47. The Once and Future King by T.H.White
 52. Stardust by Neil Gaiman